 Two Master's-level degrees, the Master of Science (M.S.) and Master of Software Engineering (M.S.E.), are offered.
 A Doctor of Philosophy (Ph.D.) degree in Computer Science is also offered.
 The Department also offers the M.S.E. through distance learning and the Graduate Certificate in Embedded Systems.

-These handouts provide information to help you become familiar with our procedures and requirements.
+These handouts provide information to help graduate students employed in the Department as GTAs/GRAs become familiar with our procedures and requirements.
 As a GRA/GTA you have one of the most demanding positions in the Department.
 The Department is extremely grateful for your help.
 If you have questions, please feel free to ask.